kaba2/pastel/example/NearestNeighbour/readme.txt

 Levels of subdivision
 ---------------------

-The number keys can be used to visualize how the subdivision is done at each step, by setting an upper bound for the number of subdivision levels.
-For a given point set, try pressing the keys from 1 to 9 and 0 subsequently.
+At the start the program shows only the leaf nodes of the tree.
+Using keypad + and - you can visualize nodes at higher levels on the tree.

 Drawing performance
 -------------------

 Drawing is currently a performance bottleneck.
-When the number of points and kd-tree nodes get higher, the frame rate will drop quickly.
+When the number of points and tree nodes get higher, the frame rate will drop quickly.
 Therefore I have included keys to toggle drawing on and off.
 The program will always show the bounding box of the points